michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 Therefore I believe a constructing a machine learning filter may require the optimisation of two factors: how much of each read needs to be trimmed and how accurately the remaining reads can be accurately filtered for inaccuracy.
-This would need to balance read length for phylogenetic analysis against how may errors in the generated reads can be tolerated.
+This would balance read length for phylogenetic analysis against how may errors in the generated reads can be tolerated.

 ## Footnotes